-The Bank operates in a highly regulated environment and is therefore subject to regulatory risk in that it may find it does not comply with some aspect of the regulations, or wrongly reports figures to the regulators.
-Changes to the regulations are made frequently, and the Bank's Financial Control and Risk areas ensure that the Bank is compliant with the rules at all times.
+The Bank operates in a highly regulated environment and is therefore subject to regulatory risk.
 This risk is also mitigated by regular contact with the Bank's auditor, membership of trade organisations and various professional bodies.
 The regulatory environment during Current year remained as challenging as the previous years, especially with the advent of COREP, as UK regulators, together with other global regulators, continued to collaborate to establish more stringent banking rules in order to ensure banks are maintaining adequate capital and liquidity to survive any further global crisis and to promote financial stability going forward.
 Measures were implemented by the PRA and FCA to increase regulations within the financial sector, one of which included the requirements for recovery plans and resolution packs (RRP), which the Bank has updated, re-produced and resubmitted to the UK regulatory body during the year under review.
 Under the terms of the approved capital directives (CRD IV), implementation of Basel III is largely complete, which plays a significant role in determining how the Bank and other financial institutions globally undertake their business going forward.
 The introduced regulations require the Bank to apply common reporting standards (COREP) for capital adequacy, liquidity adequacy, leverage, liquidity coverage ratio, net stable funding ratio, asset encumbrance, capital forecast (capital +), single customer view, the minimum requirements for own funds and eligible liabilities (MREL), additional liquidity monitoring metrics and large exposures which involves significant system and control processes.